svealinnea/Space-Age/README.md

 Should correctly identify a users age | 12 | 12

 Should correctly return the users age in Mercury years | 12 | 50

 Should correctly return the users age in Venus years | 12 | 19.35483870967742

 Should correctly return the users age in Mars Years | 12 | 6.3829787234

 Should correctly return the users age in Jupiter Years | 12 | 1.01010101010101

+Should correctly return the users life expectancy on Mercury | 12 | 6

 ## Technologies Used

 * NPM